evercoinx/meme-tools/README.md

     yarn burn-liquidity:raydium && yarn get-pool:raydium && yarn get-funds:main
     ```

+14. Add the contract address to the website, if any.

+15. Start social hype about the token launch:

-14. Publish posts about the token launch on the X account and the Telegram group.
+    1. Publish and pin posts about the token launch on the X account and the Telegram group.

-15. Run this command to generate comments for the previously published X post:
+    2. Run this command to generate comments for the published X post:

         ```bash
         yarn get-comments:twitter
         ```

-16. Order the following promotions for the previously published X post on [SocialPlug](https://panel.socialplug.io/order/twitter-nft):
+    3. Order the following promotions for the published X post on [SocialPlug Twitter](https://panel.socialplug.io/order/twitter-usa-services) and [SocialPlug Crypto Twitter](https://panel.socialplug.io/order/twitter-nft):

-    - 200 Likes
+        - 500 Likes (11 USDC)
+        - 1,000 Post Views (3,8 USDC)
+        - 100 Bookmarks (5 USDC)
-    - 200 Retweets
+        - 200 NFT Retweets (22 USDC)
-    - 30 Comments
+        - 30 NFT Comments (25 USDC)
-    - 30 Quote Tweets

-17. Add the contract address to the website if any.
+    4. Order the following promotions for the published Telegram post on [SocialPlug Telegram](https://panel.socialplug.io/order/telegram-services):

+        - 500 Mix Positive Reactions (9 USDC)

+16. Start social hype about the token information update on Dex Screener:

-18. Update the token information on [Dex Screener](https://marketplace.dexscreener.com/product/token-info/order), publish posts about it on the X account and the Telegram group, and order the _200 Likes_ promotion for the published X post on [SocialPlug](https://panel.socialplug.io/order/twitter-nft).
+    1. Update the token information for 299 USDC on [Dex Screener](https://marketplace.dexscreener.com/product/token-info/order)

+    2. Publish and pin posts on the X account and the Telegram group

+    3. Order the following promotions for the published X post on [SocialPlug Twitter](https://panel.socialplug.io/order/twitter-usa-services):

+        - 500 Likes (11 USDC)
+        - 1,000 Post Views (3,8 USDC)
+        - 100 Retweets (3 USDC)

+    4. Order the following promotions for the published Telegram post on [SocialPlug Telegram](https://panel.socialplug.io/order/telegram-services):

+        - 250 Mix Positive Reactions (6 USDC)

+17. Start social hype about the token boost on Dex Screener:

-19. Buy the boost 10x pack on [Dex Screener](https://dexscreener.com), publish posts about it on the X account and the Telegram group, and order the _200 Likes_ promotion for the published X post on [SocialPlug](https://panel.socialplug.io/order/twitter-nft).
+    1. Buy the boost 10x pack for 99 USDC on [Dex Screener](https://dexscreener.com)

+    2. Publish and pin posts on the X account and the Telegram group

+    3. Order the following promotions for the published X post on [SocialPlug Twitter](https://panel.socialplug.io/order/twitter-usa-services):

+        - 500 Likes (11 USDC)
+        - 1,000 Post Views (3,8 USDC)
+        - 100 Retweets (3 USDC)

+    4. Order the following promotions for the published Telegram post on [SocialPlug Telegram](https://panel.socialplug.io/order/telegram-services):

+        - 250 Mix Positive Reactions (6 USDC)

+18. Order the following promotion on [Fiverr](https://www.fiverr.com/seo_roy2/do-increase-and-boost-react-for-your-dexscreener):

-20. Order the _500 Dex Screener reactions_ promotion on [Fiverr](https://www.fiverr.com/seo_roy2/do-increase-and-boost-react-for-your-dexscreener).
+    - _500 Dex Screener reactions_ (10 USD)

-21. Run this command to trade in this pool:
+19. Run this command to trade in this pool:

     ```bash
     yarn trade:raydium
     ```

-22. Monitor token trending on these platforms:
+20. Monitor token trending on these platforms:

 - [Dex Screener](https://dexscreener.com/6h?rankBy=trendingScoreH6&order=desc&chainIds=solana&boosted=1&profile=1)
 - [Dex Tools](https://www.dextools.io/app/en/solana/trending)